 Moore graduated with high honors from the University of Texas at El Paso, earning a B.A. in political science in 1998.
 He also attended the University of Southern Colorado in Pueblo.

 Moore serves on the board of United Way of El Paso County, where he chairs the Education Community Impact Committee, and El Pasoans Fighting Hunger Food Bank.
 He previously has served on the boards of El Paso’s Center Against Sexual and Family Violence and the Child Crisis Center.
 He is a past president of the Colorado Press Association and Texas Associated Press Managing Editors.
-He is married to Kate Gannon, an assistant professor of practice in UTEP’s Communications Department.
+He is married to Kate Gannon, an associate professor of practice in UTEP’s Communications Department.